pace-neutrons/pace-developers/documentation/adr/0008-pace-syntax-guiding-principles.md

 reasonable defaults for as many input arguments as practicable);
 This applies to both Matlab and Python interfaces, since the end goal is to migrate entirely to Python.
+* Since the Matlab and Python *languages*'s argument syntax are not a superset, exactly what (sub-set) of syntax PACE should use should be clearly defined in a separate architectural decisions record.
 * In the mean time, there should be both Matlab and Python interfaces for all functionalities (including handling polycrystalline/powder data).
 * There should be uniform API for interactions between the different programs